-Revenue and profit of Planit that are included in the consolidated statement of comprehensive income for the year ended 31st March 2022 are $\pm$ 12,464 million and $\pm$ 1,214 million, respectively.
-Revenue and profit on the assumption that the business combination had been conducted at the beginning of the fiscal year are omitted because the amount is immaterial.
+Revenue and profit of Planit that were included in the consolidated statement of comprehensive income for the year ended 31st March 2022 were \pm 12,464 million and \pm 1,214 million, respectively.
+Revenue and profit on the assumption that the business combination had been conducted at the beginning of the fiscal year were omitted because the amount was immaterial.